 - Connect your iPad to your computer (here, I assume you have already installed iTunes on your computer).

 - Now, do a right-click on the ‘Devices’ menu and choose ‘Backup’ option from it.

 - Once complete, click on ‘Ok’ to disconnect the process.

-Second option is to use the CLOUD BACKUP feature but what is iCloud?
+The second option is to use the CLOUD BACKUP feature but what is iCloud?
 Well, it is an Apple service that offers easy back up via its Cloud Backup feature.
-All the important stuff on your iPad can be backed up easily over a Wi-Fi soon after you connect it to a power source.
-Once plugged-in, your device is backed up quickly and efficiently.
+You can create a backup of all your important stuff over a Wi-Fi.
+Make sure to connect it to a power source.

 It is important to mention here that prior to the release of iOS 5, if you wanted to maintain a backup of your iPad it was necessary to use the iTunes Sync process but with the new ‘Cloud Backup’ feature this was made optional.